 Today, many leaders also tap the skills from the professional coaching playbook use.
 Why?
 Because the coaching approach works!
 More asking/less telling, intentional rapport building to boost trust, and bringing a genuinely collaborative approach help employees feel valued, heard, and respected.

-GET CURIOUS.Suspend your assumptions.
+1. Get curious.Suspend your assumptions.
 Resist and quiet your “advice-giver/fixer” reflex.
 Instead, set the intention to understand the other person’s position, aspiration, or challenges.
 Curiosity means “wondering” and being inquisitive, to stir insights to help understanding and ideas emerge.

 Coaching and effective executive presence both tap the ability to pay exquisite attention to the person you are engaging with.
 Good eye contact.
 No distractions.
-Just be present.
+Just be present and listen.
 This is such a rare thing today, yet something we all need is to be seen and to feel heard.
 You know whether or not someone is really present and listening.
 (So, don’t try to fake presence, it doesn’t work!)

 Power-up your questions by framing them as open-ended.
 This naturally draws out more qualitative information.
 Unlike the typical closed-ended questions, powerful questions aren’t answered with “yes” or “no” alone.
 Asking open-ended questions that begin with what, how, who, when, where opens up new possibilities, eliciting more detail.
 (However, avoid why questions.
 These can sound like an inquisition or attack.
 Instead, soften why questions, using what questions instead.)

 Less powerful question: Did you make the presentation?

 Ask a powerful question, then be quiet and listen.
 Be present.
 (This is probably the hardest part for most of us!)
 Put aside your urge to formulate a response, and be present with them.
 You will come up with the appropriate response when it’s your turn.
 Your only job at this moment is to listen.
 Notice the urge to respond boiling up?
 Take a breath, put it aside, and return to listener mode.